zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

    my_function(int a, int b){}

 .. important::
-   Ensure that there is **no** blank line between the comment block and the function's signature.
-That way Doxygen can link the comment to the function.
+   Ensure that you have **no** blank lines between the comment block and the function's signature.
+This ensures that Doxygen can link the comment to the function.

 Function Documentation Examples